Prabin619/nodeJs-pratice-app-guide-booking/README.md

 npm start

 Your project will run on http://localhost:4000 (Note you can change port in server.js file)

+This wil only provide a API no frontend so you can test this using a postman or by creating your own frontend or mobile app to play around the API.

 Built With
 Node Js(Express Js Framework).